The Senior Center’s solar panels - a work of art!

 Planters in front of the Center, a community project donated by Girl Scout Troop #2033.

 Born and raised in Montreal, Canada, Kateri (pronounced "Kat-Tree") fell in love with the West when she married Dean - a fourth-generation Montanan descendant of homesteaders, with deep roots in Richland County.
-They moved to Colorado in 1994, and left in 2017 when Dean received a job offer that would finally bring them back to Big Sky Country.
-They chose Livingston for three main reasons: the reputation of Park High (they had a teenage son), the proximity of Yellowstone National Park, and the vibrant artistic community since Kateri is also a painter and a sculptor.
+They moved to Colorado in 1994, and left in 2017 to finally come back to Big Sky Country.
 Over the past two decades, Kateri dedicated her career to the nonprofit sector and wore many hats, from grants administrator, to executive director, to board member, to volunteer of several organizations.
 Since 2010 she has been the executive director of Animals 4 Therapy, a nonprofit focused on animal-assisted interactions.

 Board of Directors